Politics, Philosophy, and Economics, BS

 Related Schools & Departments

-Involved with “Generation Citizen”, sends College volunteers into classrooms across Boston to empower middle & high school students to affect change in their local governments.
+He served as Chapter Executive Director with Generation Citizen, which connects college students with middle & high school students to affect change in their local governments.

 More Student Paths

 - Charles took "Sustainable Renewable Energy Development in the Global South" with Professor Shalanda Baker, which pushed him to further question systems as they exist, no matter their entrenched in society.

 - He did community service as part of the Ujima Global Leaders Program through the John D. O’Bryant African American Institute.
 He worked on the Timebank team, helping give back to local communities.

 - Charles split his time for his first co-op between the Center for Economic Democracy and the Boston Ujima Project, where he analyzed studies on community needs, including infrastructure and childcare.

 - He was one of the co-creators of the #BlackAtNU campaign and advocated for racial literacy courses and a restorative and transformative justice center on campus.